The different branches of botany (red) and their links with allied sciences (yellow).

 The plant morphologist studies the form and structure of plants, particularly the whole plant and its major components, while the plant anatomist concentrates upon the cellular and subcellular structure, perhaps using the electron microscope.
 The behavior and functioning of plants is studied by the plant physiologist, though since she frequently uses biochemical techniques she is often called a plant biochemist.
 A plant geneticist uses biochemical and biophysical techniques to study the mechanism of inheritance and may relate this to the evolution of an individual.
 An important practical branch of genetics is plant breeding.
 The plant ecologist relates the form (morphology and anatomy), function (physiology), and evolution of plants to their environment.
 The plant taxonomist, or systematic botanist, specializes in the science of classification, which involves cataloging, identifying, and naming plants using their morphological, physiological, and genetic characteristics.
 Cytology, the study of the individual cell, necessarily involves techniques used in morphology, physiology, and genetics.

 Within these broad divisions there are many specialist fields of research.
 The plant physiologist may, for instance, be particularly interested in photosynthesis or respiration.
 Similarly, the systematic biologist may specialize in the study of algae (algology), fungi (mycology), or mosses (bryology).
 Other specialists study the plant in relation to its uses (economic botany), plant diseases (plant pathology), or the agricultural importance of plants (agricultural botany).
-Bacteriology is often considered to be a division of botany since bacteria are often classified as plants.

 History of botany